kafadev/bms-feb/README.md

 # bms-feb
-A short demonstration of a BMS state machine for the Berkeley Formula Electric team.
+A short demonstration of a BMS state machine for the Formula Electric team.
 This code takes in a series of inputs at the beginning and effectively does a one-pass run through the state machine.

 ## Instructions